alfreimaz/mainwebsite/content/posts/quantumLing.md

 system is signalling, and thus does not behave in quantum-like ways[^11].
 We must then find some other approach.

-# Probabilistic contextuality
+### Probabilistic contextuality

-As a response to this issue, Wang et al.[@main] changed focus and turned their heads towards probabilistic contextuality, hoping to find an instance both contextual and non-signalling.
+As a response to this issue, Wang et al.(#main) changed focus and turned their heads towards probabilistic contextuality, hoping to find an instance both contextual and non-signalling.
 This strategy diverges in two main aspects from the possibilistic outlook: first, we replace our